SamuelCox/Noise/README.md

 This disconnects from any server you are connected to.

 ### Server_Start
-This starts a Noise server running on the machine the command line client.server is running from.
+This starts a Noise server running on the ip supplied as the key to this command.

 ### Server_Stop
 If the server is running, then this stops the server.